schmijos/list-access-optimizer-studies/README.md

 # Linked list access optimizing challenge

-The aim of this project is to try out different linked list item access optimizations.
+The aim of this project is to try out different singly-linked list item access optimizations.
 There's already an implementation of move-to-front which can be taken as a starting point.
+You can implement your own [here](lib/strategies/your_own_strategy.rb)

 ## Installation

-Ruby 2.5.1 via *rbenv* is recommended.
+Ruby 3.0.2 via *rbenv* is recommended.
 But it should work with older rubies, too.

     bundle install